New results from the technological prototype of the CALICE highly-granular silicon tungsten electromagnetic calorimeter: Outlook

 \section{Outlook}

-The data set recorded at the DESY beam test facility in November 2021 and March 2022, with the first version of the SiW-ECAL prototype featuring enough layers to perform a quantitative analysis of its calorimetric response are being analysed.
-Noise and punch-through electrons have yielded calibrations for the equalization of detector response and masking of defective channels.
-The detector is mostly performing as expected, with per-layer calibration sets compatible with the previous campaigns.
-But weaknesses in the gluing dots near some sensor edges have been observed.
+The data sets recorded at the DESY beam test facility in November 2021 and March 2022, with the first version of the SiW-ECAL prototype featuring enough layers to perform a quantitative analysis of its calorimetric response, are being analysed.
+Some preliminary results on calibration and per-cell behaviours have been shown, not yet including estimations of the energy resolution, as this requires full calibration and the proper handling of the detectors features (e.g. masked channels).
+Noise and punch-through electrons have yielded calibrations for the equalization of the response of the detector and masking of defective channels.
+The detector is mostly reacting as expected, with per-layer calibration sets compatible with the previous campaigns, but some layers show weaknesses in the gluing dots near the edge of some sensors.

-The estimations of the energy resolution will require full calibration and the proper handling of the detectors features (e.g. masked channels).

-The electrons shower's per-cell energy deposition is roughly reproduced by the simulation; this will be refined by tuning and applying the digitization mimicking the SKIROC2 signal processing.
+The electrons shower per-cell energy deposition is roughly reproduced by the simulation; this will be refined by tuning and applying the digitization mimicking the SKIROC2 signal processing.
 For layers with a proper signal-to-noise ratio, energy calibration and threshold value of individual cells can be extracted directly from the shower data.

-The highest possible electronics gain, used so far to study the noise and low-energy response, saturates part of the readout event in 3\u{GeV} electron showers.
-For the next campaign at CERN in June 2022, this gain will be reduced, more FEV13-based ASU will replace ageing FEV11-based ones, and more tungsten to better contain high-energy electron showers.
+The highest possible electronics gain, used so far to study the noise and low-energy response, saturates some cells in 3\u{GeV} electron showers.
+For the next campaign at CERN in June 2022, this gain will be reduced, some ageing FEV11-based ASUs will be replaced by FEV13-based ones, and the amount of tungsten absorber thickness will be increased to 18.4\u{X_0} to better contain high-energy electron showers.

-Finally, the behaviour of existing layers has provided input to correct the design of the next generation of boards, to be produced by the end of 2022, improving on power and signal distribution, stabilization, flexibility and HV filtering.
+Finally, the behaviour of existing layers has provided input to correct the design of the next generation of boards, to be produced by the end of 2022, improving on power and signal distribution, stabilization, flexibility, and HV filtering.